 How Do You Know If You Might Have A Malpractice Claim?

 Few areas of personal injury law are more complex than medical malpractice.
 These cases involve not only sophisticated legal considerations, but also medical ones.
-At Winckler & Harvey, LLP, our lawyers have both the legal experience and the connections with medical experts that are indispensable for a successful malpractice claim.
+At Winckler & Harvey, PLLC, our lawyers have both the legal experience and the connections with medical experts that are indispensable for a successful malpractice claim.

 One of the biggest questions we hear from prospective clients is, “Do I have a case?”
 In Texas, a medical malpractice case requires two key components: